HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

   Muahahahahahaha(beep)" before her new PR officer rushed in to stop further recordings of her "evil laugh".<br>
   This interview piece was never publicly aired until a hexcade later.

+[^Historio-RdO-Recesio-bankoj]: When the local banks (and foreign bank branches) failed, instead of bailing them out, Serena opted for directly taking them over- Consolidated them into her own newly opened bank "Banko de Omnijo" one by one.
+  A move that many considered crazy- but ended up working better than expected, actually, with much more competent new management saving the day and integrating everything. <br>
+  With this as an example, Serena found it much easier for her government to take over all kinds of businesses whenever they go bankrupt- especially when most of them turned out to be easily savable afterall.
+  As for the old management-
+  many of them are already cashing out and enjoying the holiday elsewhere as Serena's new law allows them to do so and leave, possibly explaining their over-tendency to declare bankruptcy so early and easily.

 ### La fondo de *OmniCentro*